Haivision/srt/docs/dev/receiver-unit-pool.md

 Each of them uses the "series" size, which is `SRT_RCV_BUFFER_POOL_MAX_SERIES` (at this moment, 128).
-Hand and Condenser are simply 1-level containers of units, while Solid is a conainer of containers of units.
+Hand and Condenser are simply 1-level containers of units, while Solid is a container of containers of units.

 Hand is the container that is for the private use of the object and its worker thread that contains it; as the only one it's not mutex-protected - the reason